lazy-iframe/freebodyproblem/README.md

   <a href="https://github.com/lazy-iframe/freebodyproblem#readme"><img src="https://img.shields.io/github/v/tag/lazy-iframe/freebodyproblem?style=flat-square&label=docs&labelColor=36441E&color=97EA89" alt="docs"></a><br><br><br>
 </p>

 A modern, fast ground control station for ArduPilot and PX4 autopilots.
+Several links and several vehicles at once, each parsed on its own thread.
 Built for operators who know what they're doing.
 The development is in its early stages.

 ## Philosophy